bluss/pyproject-local-kernel/README.md

 - Use venv at path (for other setups)

 Designed to be used with JupyterLab.
 Can also work with Jupyter Notebook and papermill.
-Doesn't seem to be compatible with Codium or VS Code.
+Doesn't seem to be compatible with VSCodium or VSCode.

 ## Quick Start